 Ohiopyle biking is the best!
 Wilderness Voyageurs is based in Ohiopyle, Pennsylvania, a small mountain town along the banks of the Youghiogheny River.
 This little town has a lot to offer for cyclists.
 There are 27 miles of the Great Allegheny Passage rail trail within the park, as well as over 20 miles of mountain bike singletrack, plus miles of quiet mountain roads for keen road riders and gravel enthusiasts.
-When you do bike here, don’t miss out on Falls City Pub – the local bikers bar.
+When you do bike here, don’t miss out on Falls City Pub – the local “biker bar.”

 The Great Allegheny Passage (GAP), the rail trail paralleling the Youghiogheny River through Ohiopyle State Park, is one of the gems of the Laurel Highlands.
 It has an easy 2 percent grade with a smooth-rolling crushed limestone surface, and it’s spectacularly beautiful.
 Waterfalls, creeks, miles and miles of trees, and a constant view of the Yough River is what day on the GAP will provide.
 This trail begins in Pittsburgh and extends to Cumberland, MD where it connects with the C & O Canal Towpath all the way to Washington, D.C.!
 Explore the trail by renting a bike for the day in Ohiopyle, or join one of our fully supported bike tours on the Great Allegheny Passage.
 Want to ride the GAP on your own?
 We offer GAP Bike Shuttles!

 Wilderness Voyageurs has a great selection of bike rentals in Ohiopyle.
 We have road bikes, rail-trail bikes and mountain bikes.
 We also rent kid carts and tag-alongs, so your friends and family can all enjoy the terrific bike riding in Ohiopyle.